DavePearce/Homepage/content/blog/08_rust_model_checker.md

 checks all arrays upto length `3`.

 Our updated proof represents a significant improvement over the first.
 But, there are still tweaks we can make.
-For example, its good to employ a constant `LIMIT` which determines the maximum length:
+For example, it's good to employ a constant `LIMIT` which determines the maximum length:

 ```Rust